JNLP : Java Glossary

 The XSD Schemas

-This JNLP 1.5 schema was mechanically generated by Stylus Studio from the Sun JNLP DTD.
-I modified it slightly to allow both an application and installer.
+This is an XSD schema to validate JNLP 1.5.
+It was mechanically generated by Stylus Studio from the Oracle JNLP DTD (Document Type Definition).
+I modified it slightly to allow both :

-This JNLP 1.6 schema was mechanically generated by Stylus Studio from the Sun JNLP DTD.
+This JNLP 1.6 schema was mechanically generated by Stylus Studio from the Oracle JNLP DTD.
 I modified it slightly to correct two syntax errors in the DTD and to allow both an application and installer.

 The Validator Program